World's central banks to tackle technology with BIS innovation hub

 The hub will focus on helping central banks to “identify relevant trends in technology, supporting these developments where this is consistent with their mandate, and keeping abreast of regulatory requirements with the objective of safeguarding financial stability,” he added.

-Basel-based BIS, a central bank umbrella group, has already called on politicians to closely scrutinize Big Tech’s incursion into finance, a move that raises questions about data privacy, competition, markets and banking.
+Basel-based BIS, a central bank umbrella group, has already called on politicians to closely scrutinise Big Tech’s incursion into finance, a move that raises questions about data privacy, competition, markets and banking.

 Details about the hub were limited, and the BIS said it was not able to provide details on investment or staffing levels.